Subhadeep97/github_actions_CI-CD_pipeline/readme.md

 ## Workflow Status Badges

-The `.github/workflows/ci-cd.yml` file contains our pipeline.
+The `.github/workflows/ci-cd.yml` file contains the pipeline.
 Here's what each part does:

 ---yaml
 # Trigger conditions